beinganonymous/Read-the-Docs-demo/abc1.md

 ### An improvement in the currently existing file chooser

 The current designer only allows uploading one asset at a time.
 If you need to upload 10 images, you need to do the process 10 times.
-It would be a much better experience to be able to upload a number of assets in one go.
+It would be a much better experience to be able to upload several assets in one go.
 ****

 - **Allow File Chooser to select multiple files** :

     Improve current file chooser allow to select multiple files at a time.
-After opening computer window it should allow to       select multiple files at a time.
+After opening a computer window it should allow selecting multiple files at a time.
 A pseudo-code to implement this :

         JFileChooser chooser = new JFileChooser();
         chooser.setMultiSelectionEnabled(true);